A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Introduction

-One goal of neutron star physics is to make use of the available observations to provide data complimentary to those provided by terrestrial nuclear experiments in order to better understand the microphysics of dense matter \cite{Lattimer2001}.
-In order to extract microphysical constraints from observations, the theoretical description of the observations should ideally use consistent models of the nuclear physics throughout the star in describing the properties of the matter.
-Simple global properties of a neutron star such as its mass, radius and total moment of inertia are relatively insensitive to the properties of the crust itself, which contributes a small fraction of the total to each; in such cases the dominant theoretical ingredient is the nuclear equation of state (EoS) for the core \cite{Urbanec2005}.
-However, in models where the crust-core interplay is important there will be a sensitivity to both global and microscopic core and crust properties.
-That the dominant uncertainties in the nuclear EoS can be usefully encoded in the nuclear symmetry energy is well known.
-The dependence of global stellar properties such as the radius, and crustal properties such as its thickness on the symmetry energy has also been well studied.
-However, little attention has been paid to the relationship between the symmetry energy, crust properties, and global properties in a consistent way.
-This paper aims to provide one step towards such a consistent approach.
+One goal of neutron star physics is to make use of the available observations to provide data complementary to those provided by terrestrial nuclear experiments in order to better understand the microphysics of dense matter \cite{Lattimer2001}.
+In order to extract microphysical constraints from observations, the theoretical description of the observations should ideally use consistent models of the nuclear physics throughout the star.
+Simple global properties of a neutron star such as its mass, radius and total moment of inertia are relatively insensitive to the properties of the crust itself, which contributes a small fraction of the total to each; in such cases the dominant theoretical ingredient is the uniform nuclear matter equation of state (EoS) for the core \cite{Urbanec2005}.
+However, in models where the crust-core interplay is important there will be a sensitivity to both global (and possibly microscopic) core and crust properties.
+The dominant uncertainties in nuclear matter EoSs stem from the uncertainties in the nuclear symmetry energy as a function of density - the function that encodes the energy cost of making neutron star matter more neutron-rich.
+The dependence on the symmetry energy of several global stellar properties such as the radius, and crustal properties such as crust thickness, has been well studied.
+However, little attention has been paid to the dependence on the symmetry energy of more complex properties that depend both on crust and core properties.
+This requires crust and core models derived using consistent symmetry energy behaviors and spanning the range of uncertainty in symmetry energy.
+For the most part, only a few crust models representing specific cases of symmetry energy behavior have been used.
+The most widely used crust models employ the compressible liquid drop model (CLDM), and its computational simplicity lends itself to calculation of a large number of crust models.
+Therefore this paper aims to survey the predictions of this class of crust models over its parameter space constrained by the most recent nuclear theoretical and experimental developments, and to provide a set of crust EoSs spanning the model's uncertainties to facilitate more consistent studies of the nuclear physics dependence of neutron star phenomena.
+Our aim is to do so in a way unbiased by a particular theoretical method for extracting the CLDM parameters, but rather to attempt to take into account theoretical uncertainties from all such methods in a simple way.